faylward/markerfinder/README.md

 ### Output
 markerfinder.py provides several output files:

-full_output.txt         This is the main tab-delimited output file that provides the annotation results.
+markerfinder_out.tsv         This is a tab-delimited output file that provides the annotation results.

-markerfinder.faa  This is the protein file with all proteins with best hits to the HMMs.
+markerfinder_proteins.faa  This is the protein file with all proteins with best hits to the HMMs.
 Proteins are re-named to incorporate their annotation.

 raw_output.txt          This is the parsed raw HMMER3 output.
 It can be used as a reference for debugging.

-cogs.txt                This is a cogs-formatted file that can be used as input for an ETE3 species tree workflow (http://etetoolkit.org/documentation/ete-build/).
+markerfinder_cogs.txt                This is a cogs-formatted file that can be used as input for an ETE3 species tree workflow
+(http://etetoolkit.org/documentation/ete-build/).